DarioBianco/notes/Docker & Kubernetes.md

 		- `docker volume rm <volume name>`
 		- `docker volume prune`
 - Bind Mounts (Managed by You)
+	- ### Bind mounts are for devlopment, not for production, because source file on you host machine will not be available when you deploy a container!!!
 	- Useful for development.
 Changes to source code files on localhost that are at bind mounts would be reflected within containers.
 	- The folder/path on you machine is specified.
 	- Great for persistent data that is editable by you.